Pay off your debt sooner with the Chase Slate® Credit Card. Get 0% intro APR on transfers and purchases for the first 15 months.

 - Contact customer service.
 If you have questions, contact Chase Credit Cards support at 1-800-432-3117.

 The Chase Slate® Credit Card doesn’t offer rewards or fancy perks.
-Instead, it goes all-in on one thing: it’s an excellent product for balance transfers.
+Instead, it goes all-in on one thing: it’s an excellent card for balance transfers.
 With no annual fee, a strong intro APR and a promo offering no balance transfer fees, it succeeds in convincing fashion.

 Frequently asked questions